 A symbol is an object or a group of objects, that can be used in multiple places through the document, without copying the object.
-In VectorStyler, a symbol is a style type for an object, that is a style that contains a whole object.
+In VectorStyler, a symbol is a style type containing an object.
 All features supported for styles and are also supported for symbols, including object roles and references.

 Symbols can be used to create repeating elements in a design or illustrations.
 A symbol is created, by saving an object as a symbol using the Symbols panel.
 When a symbol is added to the current canvas, a link is created to the symbol definition.
 The content of the object making up the symbol will not be copied.
-The content of symbol instances cannot be modified.
+The content of symbol instances cannot be modified (except using style overrides).
 All changes made on the original symbol will be shown in all symbol instances.

 Using symbols enables a modular workflow, when creating complex designs with reusable graphics elements.
 Some of the benefits of using symbols are:

 - Can instantiate symbols on any canvas and in any layer.